Recognition of Outstanding Performance

 The School of Informatics wishes to thank all of the following sponsors for their support.

 The British Computer Society Prize is awarded for top performance in the third-year Professional Issues course.

 The Citigroup Prize is awarded to the best third-year System Design Group Project.

 Siobhan Clarke and Family

-The Kevin Clarke Memorial Prize was established in 1993 in memory of Kevin Clarke, and is awarded to the best final-year student for first-class performance in Computer Science and Mathematics.
+The Kevin Clarke Memorial Prize was established in 1993 in memory of Kevin Clarke, and is awarded to the best final-year student performance in Computer Science and Mathematics.